nanhung/pksensi/README.md

 - This package includes a function that can help you install GNU MCsim more easily through the function `mcsim_install()`.

-- All updated details can be found in [NEWS.md](https://github.com/nanhung/pksensi/blob/master/NEWS.md)
+- All updated details can be found in [NEWS.md](https://github.com/nanhung/pksensi/blob/master/NEWS.md).

+- **NOTE** Windows users need to install [Rtools40](https://cran.r-project.org/bin/windows/Rtools/) to compile the model code.

 ## Workflow